-Officially we are still under the executive orders for Stay Home, Stay Safe.
-However, this does not prevent a person or immediate family that is currently in the same household from engaging in a Michigan Day Trip of outdoor activities like walking, hiking, running, biking.
+The pandemic has really affected travel in Michigan.
+No concerts, no theaters or movies, and no big festivals like Caseville’s famous Cheeseburger in Festival.
+However, this does not prevent a person or immediate family that is currently in the same household from engaging in a Michigan Day Trip of outdoor activities like site-seeing, walking, hiking, running, and biking.
 There is no better place to do that, using safe distance practices, then in Michigan’s Thumb.
-If you have been housebound for the past 40 or more days, I would like to offer you some potential ideas to explore and take that outdoor walk.
-Especially as the weather improves.
+If you have been housebound for the past 60 or more days, I would like to offer you some potential ideas to explore and take that outdoor walk.
+Especially before the summer weather fades into fall color.

 A – Port Huron – Thomas Edison Park